qwewqa/miyu-bot/docs/index.md

 # Miyu Docs
 Miyu Bot is a discord bot dedicated to providing information about Japanese rhythm game D4DJ.
+Usage and command information can be found under [Commands](./commands/info/general_usage.md)

 ## Information